Links for Palaeobotanists

 U. Kutschera (2009): Symbiogenesis, natural selection, and the dynamic Earth.
 PDF file, Theory Biosci., 128: 191-203.

-Levit, G. and Krumbein, Wolfgang E.: Is there an adequate terminology of biofilms and microbial mats?
-PDF file; In: Fossil and recent Biofilms A natural History of Life on Earth, p.353-362, edited by Krumbein WE, Paterson DW, Zavarzin, GA, Kluwer Academic Press Publishers, 2003.
+G. Levit and W.E.
+Krumbein (2003): Is there an adequate terminology of biofilms and microbial mats?
+PDF file, In: Fossil and recent Biofilms A natural History of Life on Earth, p.353-362, edited by Krumbein WE, Paterson DW, Zavarzin, GA, Kluwer Academic Press Publishers, 2003.

 Kevin Lepot et al., (2008): Microbially influenced formation of 2,724-million-year-old stromatolites.
 Abstract, Nature Geoscience 1: 118 - 121.